Coop Tour Frequently Asked Questions:

 - Plan to bring some money as some coop stops will be setting up kids lemonade stands and selling simple snacks.
-Some even selling coops!
+Some even selling coops or honey!

 - Bring a camera/phone!
 Take pictures of your coops to help you plan your coop project!

 - Invite a friend or group and have them register and attend the event with you.

 - Celebrate chickens by creating your helmet chicken accessory.

 Do I need a coop tour ticket to get into the coop stops?